robho/wt0122-transmitter/README.md

 * When first turned on, the display will listen for transmissions continuously for ~5 minutes.
-If a transmission is detected it will remember the time for the transmission.
+If a transmission is detected it will remember the time for the transmission and then listen for a new transmission every 55 + <channel number> seconds.
+If no transmission is detected in 5 minutes the display still stop listen continuously and instead only listen every 55 + <channel number> seconds.

-* The display supports (displays) temperatures between -50.0 and +70.0 C
+* The display only displays temperatures between -50.0 and +70.0 C.

-Need to check the behaviours below:

-* After the initial 3 minutes the display will listen for transmissions only every N*30 seconds after the transmission it detected in the initial 3 minute period.
-The display will listen for data for only a short period of time (1-2 seconds).

-* In addition to the listen window described above the display also seems to wake up at second 0 and 30 according to its internal clock.
-If a transmission is received in these windows, then the display will stop listening for data in the previously discovered windows.
-Very strange behaviour.

-* If no temperature readings are received for 3 minutes the display shows "--.-".
+* If no temperature data is received for 60 minutes the display shows "Er", but recovers if transmissions start again.

-* If the display loses connection with the transmitter it will not try to recover by listening for transmissions for a longer time or at different times.

-* When data has been received and properly decoded an antenna symbol flashes on the screen.
+* When the display listens for a transmission on the selected channel an antenna symbol flashes on the screen.

+* If a transmission is missed the display will turn off a "signal strength" symbol.

+## Power consumption

+An atmega8515 running at 1 MHz, with 5 V VCC and connected to a 433 MHz transmitter draws around 0.78 mA when it's in sleep mode.
+Deeper sleep would be possible if an external signal is used to trigger an interrupt.

+The atmega8515 datasheet says that ~0.5 mA should be possible with 5 V VCC and a clock frequency of 1 MHz.
+Can anything else be shut down to save power?

+If the device is transmitting continuously the current draw is ~9 mA.

+The current measurements were made with a cheap multimeter and could be inaccurate.